Bloodielie/uWebSockets.py/README.md

 #### Ready all thrusters

-* `pip install uws` no compiler needed, has no dependencies.
-Integrates seamlessly with Python 3.6+.
+* `pip install uws` no compiler needed, no dependencies.
+Integrates seamlessly with Python 3.6+ `asyncio`.

-For a performance reference, consider [Japronto performance graph](https://github.com/squeaky-pl/japronto#performance), then the following graph:

 ![](misc/perf.png)

+*For a performance reference, consider [Japronto performance graph](https://github.com/squeaky-pl/japronto#performance), then the above graph.
+We are significantly faster than both Japronto and Bjoern, while also being much more feature complete and secure.*

 #### Pay what you want.
 Commercially developed on a sponsored/consulting basis; BitMEX, Bitfinex and Coinbase are current or previous sponsors.
 Contact [me, the author](https://github.com/alexhultman) for support, feature development or consulting/contracting.